 What year does the main story of Gracie's life begin?

-Discover the awards and nominations received by May December.
-Explore the history of May December and its cast and crew.
+Discover all the awards and nominations received by May December, from Oscars to film festival honors.
+Learn how May December and its cast and crew have been recognized by critics and the industry alike.

 In 2015, actress Elizabeth Berry arrives in Savannah, Georgia, for research on her upcoming role in an independent film.
 She takes on the character of Gracie Atherton-Yoo (Julianne Moore), who, back in 1992, made headlines at the age of 36 for her controversial affair with Joe Yoo (Charles Melton), a 13-year-old schoolmate of her son Georgie (Cory Michael Smith).
 This affair began when they both worked at a pet store, leading to a difficult prison sentence for Gracie, during which she gave birth to Joe’s child.